kodira/cordova-html2Pdf/README.md

 ## USING THE PLUGIN

-Once the device is ready, the Html2Pdf is accessible at ``window.plugin.Html2Pdf``.
+Once the device is ready, the Html2Pdf object is accessible via ``window.plugin.Html2Pdf``.

 Example: